fhellwig/pkgconfig/README.md

 7. The configuration file cannot be read using `require`.
 8. There is an error in the merge process (type mismatch errors).

-## Additional Information
+##5.
+Additional Information

-### Motivations
+###5.1 Motivations

 I created this utility because I wanted a configuration file manager that had the following properties:

 1. It must be easy to use.
 A simple require and a function call is all that is needed.
-Environment variables enhance this process, but are completely optional.
+The `NODE_ENV` environment variable enhance this process, but is completely optional.
 2. It must use the package name as the configuration filename.
 Often, production configuration files are located in a directory other than the installation directory.
 Having them named by package simplifies their maintenance.
 3. The configuration directory location must be independent from the module calling `pkgconfig`.
 A trivial approach of calling `require('./config/' + package.name)` would only work from a module in the top-level directory and fail elsewhere.

-### Finding the Application Directory
+###5.2 Finding the application directory

 It is worth discussing how the application directory is found since this allows calling `pkgconfig` from any module your application's directory structure.